 If an error is indicated following a MOVE operation, repeat the MOVE and VERIFY operations.
-Repeated errors may indicate a faulty platter.
-Replace the platter and repeat the process; call your Wang Service Representative if the error persists.

-NOTE TO OWNERS OF THE MODELS 2270-1 AND 2270-3:
+As repeated errors may indicate a faulty platter, replace the platter and repeat the process.
+Call your Wang Service Representative if the error persists.
+NOTE TO OWNERS OF THE MODELS 2270-1/2270A-1 AND 2270-3/2270A-3:

-On the Model 2270-1, the MOVE statement is illegal.
-It is not possible to MOVE the catalog from a disk platter in one Model 2270-1 onto a disk platter in another disk unit.
+On the Model 2270-1/2270A-1, the MOVE statement is illegal.
+It is not possible to MOVE the catalog from a disk platter in one Model 2270-1/2270A-1 onto a disk platter in another disk unit.

-On the Model 2270-3, it is illegal to attempt a MOVE operation from drive #3 to drives #1 or #2, and vice versa.
+On the Model 2270-3/2270A-3, it is illegal to attempt a MOVE operation from drive #3 to drives #1 or #2, and vice versa.
 In order to MOVE the catalog to or from a diskette in drive #3, the diskette must be physically removed from drive #3 and inserted in drive #1 or drive #2.

 VERIFY can be used at any time to check the validity of data stored anywhere on the disk.
 It need not be used exclusively in conjunction with a MOVE operation.
 It is often wise, for example, to verify existing data on a platter before the platter is used.
 Many programmers verify important platters regularly at the beginning of daily operation.
-The CRC and LRC checks performed by VERIFY provide an extra measure of protection against the accidental use of invalid data in important applications.